makersacademy/taster2.0/readme.md

 We will soon push it live, but you've just learnt something essential, you first work locally and when you've got the result you expected, you can push it live !

 ### Section 2: Design your thought !
+(30 min)
 Now that you know how to see your code in a web browser, let's start to think like a real developer !

 Before starting to code, we need to think, plan and organize our self !
 Talk as much as you can with your pair !

 1. Pick a theme that you like
 2. Take a paper and a pen and draw your mock ups
-Here an example of mock up:
+Here an example of mock up, make it way more simple, this is a difficult example to begin:
 ![hello world image](https://raw.githubusercontent.com/makersacademy/taster2.0/master/assets/images/HTML%20Challenge/mockup%20example.gif)
 3. Think how you will build it
 4. Think how you will build it